peterrham/projects/javascript_tests/README.txt

 height, left, and right of div elements, but not quite able to utilize the 100% width and 100%.
 Should I be explicit about using html5?

+./html_fragements.html

+A buffer of text that include html fragments that are moving in and out of files and may be useful in the future.

-A list of not so useful files, possibly should be deleted:
+Here follows, a list of not so useful files, possibly should be deleted:

 ./from_optimap_trimmed.txt